 Create a stream target to send the stream to YouTube

-After the live application is created in Wowza Streaming Engine, it must be configured to send the stream to YouTube.
+After creating a Live application in Wowza Streaming Engine, it must be configured to send the stream to YouTube.

 - In the contents panel, click Stream Targets, and then click Add Stream Target.

 - On the Add Stream Target page under Third-Party Target Destinations, click YouTube Live.
 YouTube receives the stream over RTMP.

 - On the YouTube Live Configuration page, provide the following information:

 - Stream Target Name - A descriptive name for this target setup in Wowza Streaming Engine.
 The stream target name must be unique and can't contain less-than ( < ), greater-than ( > ), colon ( : ), quotation ( ' and " ), forward slash ( / ), backslash ( \ ), pipe ( | ), question mark ( ? ), asterisk ( * ), double-dot ( .. ), or tilde ( ~ ) characters.

 - Source Stream Name - The name of the incoming source stream, specified when you connected the source stream to Wowza Streaming Engine, that will be sent to YouTube.

 - Destination Application Name - The name of the YouTube application in the Stream URL field.
 This is located on the YouTube Live Control Room page for your event under the Stream Settings tab.
 The application name appears after the host name.
 In the following example, the application name is live2.

 - Destination Application Instance - Leave this field blank.
 A Destination Application Instance isn't required for YouTube stream targets.

 - Destination Host - The address of the YouTube server in the Stream URL field located on the Stream Settings tab of the YouTube Live Control Room page for your event.
 In the following example, the destination host is abc.rtmp.youtube.com.